tea522/tea522.github.io/_publications/Non abelian Hodge .md

 ---
-title: "Non abelian Hodge theory"
+title: "Non-abelian Hodge theory"
 collection: publications
 category: manuscripts
 permalink: /publication/Non abelian Hodge
 speaker: Xukun Zheng
 excerpt: 'One part of the notes is  from  Pengfei Huang , who taught a short course on Higgs bundles and local systems.
 Please refer to the details on the website [Higgs bundles](http://www.cim.nankai.edu.cn/2022/0627/c11453a460256/page.htm).
-And another part is from Xukun Zheng, who talks about Non abelian Hodge theory in our seminar.'
+And another part is from Xukun Zheng, who talks about Non-abelian Hodge theory in our seminar.'
 date: '2024-10-09'
 #venue: 'Journal 1'
 # slidesurl: 'http://tea522.github.io/files/Huang pengfei--Higgs bundles_55-113.pdf'